Sustainability | Renewable Energy

 Benefits of EVs and Hybrids

-100%-EVs are the more environmentally friendly choice (as they produce zero emissions), however, hybrid vehicles do also have increased gas mileage compared to standard vehicles while lowering CO2 and other greenhouse gas emissions (GHGs) associated with vehicle use.
+100%-EVs are the more environmentally friendly choice (as they produce zero emissions), however, hybrid vehicles have increased gas mileage compared to standard vehicles while also lowering carbon dioxide and other greenhouse gas emissions (GHGs).
+100%-EVs produce zero tailpipe pollution.

-The benefits of hybrid cars include a variety of short-term and long-term financial savings, even above and beyond savings on gas due to the increased fuel efficiency of hybrids.
+The benefits of hybrid cars include a variety of short-term and long-term financial savings as well, even above and beyond savings on gas due to the increased fuel efficiency of hybrids.
 For example, the purchase of hybrid vehicles, PHEVs, and EVs often includes manufacturer and retailer incentives and rebates, in addition to state and federal tax incentives (especially for plug-in hybrids and electric vehicles).

 EVs and hybrids offer long-term savings such as lower maintenance costs, in addition to increased fuel efficiency, and decreased cost to run the vehicle.
 EVs and hybrids are also much better for the environment than conventional ICE vehicles, generating much less pollution.
 EVs also offer a vastly better driving experience than ICE vehicles and reduce noise pollution.